High Holidays

 Tortillas

-Please keep in mind that recipients are usually transient and do not have the ability to store large quantities.
+Please keep in mind that the recipients are usually transient and do not have the ability to store bulk-size items.
+Thank you for your donations.

 Fasting & Breaking the Fast